+7 (707) 051 22 20

 Result

-Emergence of communication and speech: response to name, requests, first words and phrases; we provide recommendations for home and school.
+Development of communication and speech: response to name, requests, first words and phrases; we provide recommendations for home and school.

 Warm and friendly atmosphere at the speech therapy center in Almaty